-So let us have a closer look at the external leaders within Family Offices.
-And from my perspective, the War for Talent has long been a challenge for global Family Offices!
-The demand for 'top talents' for Family Offices around the world has reached unprecedented levels, and understanding why it surpasses the available supply is crucial.
-Family Offices have matured.
-They are no longer mostly small and intimate entities managing the extraordinary wealth of individuals and their families.
+So, let us look closely at the external leaders within family offices.
+And from my perspective, the war for talent has long been a challenge for global family offices.
+The demand for "top talents" for family offices worldwide has reached unprecedented levels, and understanding why it surpasses the available supply is crucial.
+Family offices have matured.